westonganger/westonganger/README.md

 # Weston Ganger

-**I am currently looking for a new software/web development position preferably as a Rails-based developer.
+**I am currently looking for a new software/web development position as a Senior Rails developer.
 I am located near Vancouver, BC, Canada in the PST time zone.
 Thanks in advance for any leads!**

 Full-Stack Software Developer.
 Owner and Developer of Solid Foundation Web Development